Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Discussion

 When comparing the L23 and MW $\aCO$ results, one can easily see that a lower $\aCO$ implies a smaller $\MH2$, thus a shorter $\tdep$ to meet the considered SFR.
-Furthermore, these constant $\aCO$ are associated to less steep slopes for the corresponding rKS fits, since the central pixels are given a greater molecular gas mass.
-This results in longer $\tdep$ than with a metallicity-dependent $\aCO$, and induces a varying $\tdep$ with $\Sigma_\t{mol}$, i.e., lower SFE for high molecular gass surface density.
-However, \citet{Bigiel11} show that $\tdep$ is overall constant with $\Sigma_\t{mol}$, i.e., that the underlying SF processes are uniform in galactic discs.
+Furthermore, these constant $\aCO$ are associated with slopes that are less steep for the corresponding rKS fits, since the central pixels have greater molecular gas mass.
+This results in longer $\tdep$ than with a metallicity-dependent $\aCO$, and induces a varying $\tdep$ with $\Sigma_\t{mol}$, i.e., lower SFE for high molecular gas surface density.
+However, \citet{Bigiel11} showed that $\tdep$ is overall constant with $\Sigma_\t{mol}$, i.e., that the underlying SF processes are uniform in galactic discs.

 We further explore the spatial distribution of $\tdep^{100}$ by tracing the radial profiles for all $\aCO$ prescriptions in Figure \ref{fig:discussion:radial_tdep}.
-The radial $\tdep$ trend with the metallicity-dependent $\aCO$ shows a decreasing profile towards the center, namely what most studies find in SFMS spiral galaxies.
+The radial $\tdep$ trend with the metallicity-dependent $\aCO$ shows a decreasing profile toward the center, namely what most studies find in SFMS spiral galaxies.
 For example, Q21 find a slight drop in $\tdep$ within the centers of PHANGS-ALMA galaxies, and a median $\tdep = 1.18 \pm 0.65$~Gyr, compared to $\tdep = 1.79^{+1.04}_{-0.74}$~Gyr in the spiral arms, observed as a $\sim$ 0.25~dex vertical offset in the two corresponding local rKS relations.
-Other studies on nearby star-forming spirals agree on a decreasing molecular $\tdep$ towards the center/bulge region, where the gas is often molecular and where the stellar potential is larger \citep{HuangKauffmann15,Utomo17}.
-On the other hand, \citet{Longmore13} argues that in the Galactic center ($r \lesssim 500$~pc), where the surface density of cold gas reaches a maximum, star formation is slowed down, supposedly by an additional turbulent energy that prevents the gravitational collapse of the gas.
+Other studies on nearby star-forming spirals agree on a decreasing molecular $\tdep$ toward the center/bulge region, where the gas is often molecular and where the stellar potential is larger \citep{HuangKauffmann15,Utomo17}.
+On the other hand, \citet{Longmore13} argue that in the Galactic center ($r \lesssim 500$~pc), where the surface density of cold gas reaches a maximum, SF is slowed down, supposedly by an additional turbulent energy that prevents the gravitational collapse of the gas.